TinyauthTinyauth

-Using LDAP for user management
+Use a centralized LDAP server for user management in Tinyauth.

 Requirements

-Creating the users
+Creating the Observer User

 LLDAP Create a User